striderzz/Unity-Endless-Runner-Procedural-Generation/README.md

 ### Adjust Parameters

-Open the `CustomPlatformGenerator.cs` script in your Unity editor or preferred code editor.
+Open the `PlatformGenerator.cs` script in your Unity editor or preferred code editor.
 Within the script, you'll find parameters that you can customize:

 1. **Number of Tiles (`maxPlatformCount`):**
    - `maxPlatformCount` determines the maximum number of platform tiles generated.
 Adjust this value to control the length of your level.